diogotoporcov/merger-cli/README.md

 * **Automatic encoding detection**.
 * **Custom file readers and validators** for non-text formats.
 * **CLI support** for installation, removal, and listing of custom readers.
-* **Human-readable merged output**, including a directory tree header and file delimiters.
+* **Human- and AI-readable merged output**, including a directory tree header and file delimiters.

 ---